samco-sdk/Python-SDK/README.md

 ```python
 samco=StocknoteAPIPythonBridge()
 ```
-3. Login to access Stocknote API by providing below parameters.
+3. Login to access Samco API by providing below parameters.

 <a name="login"/>